TTitcombe/tf_NALU/README.md

 Clearly something isn't working perfectly: As a NALU is a generalised NAC, NALU should be able to perform *as well as* NAC in add and sub tasks.

-**Extrapolation**: NAC > relu6 > random > NALU in addition and subtraction.
-NALU is...somehow worse than random? **need to find out why**.
+**Extrapolation**: NAC > NALU > Relu6 > MLP in addition and subtraction.
+NALU should be equal to NAC?

-Good news: NAC achieved 0.0 error in addition and subtraction.
+NALU performs best on multiplication, division, squaring, rooting!

 ## TODO